 1. ENVIRONMENTAL PROTECTION PROGRAM REPORTING.
 Ensure that environmental, safety, and health reports are complete and readily available for authorized dissemination outside the cleared community.
 Ensure that when accidents or incidents occur in Unclassified Controlled Nuclear Information (UCNI) sensitive facilities and/or involve classified operations, the local classification officer is consulted to ensure that such reports do not inadvertently disclose classified or unclassified controlled information (such as UCNI or Official Use Only information.)
-If classification concerns appear to inhibit completely forthright reporting, the DOE offices of Classified and Controlled Information Review and Information Classification and Control Policy will provide assistance in creating complete yet unclassified reports.
+If classification concerns appear to inhibit completely forthright reporting, the Office of Classification will provide assistance in creating complete yet unclassified reports.
 If this cannot be accomplished, the reports must be annotated to indicate the existence, identification and file location of any classified addendum.

-Ensure the information described below is reported annually, considering annual guidance provided by the Assistant Secretary for Environment, Safety and Health on the Web-based Pollution Prevention Tracking and Reporting System (PPTRS), unless otherwise indicated.
+Ensure the information described below is reported annually, considering annual guidance provided by the Chief Health, Safety and Security Officer on the Web-based Pollution Prevention Tracking and Reporting System (PPTRS), unless otherwise indicated.
 (These reporting requirements relate to activities carried out or conducted under the contractor's ISMS and the CRD to DOE O 450.1, Environmental Protection Program.)

 - a.
-Information on site progress in implementing Environmental Managements Systems (EMSs) shall be reported to the Cognizant Secretarial Officer and the Assistant Secretary of Environment, Safety and Health, as appropriate. - b.
+Information on site progress in implementing Environmental Management Systems (EMSs) shall be reported to the Cognizant Secretarial Officer and the Chief Health, Safety and Security Officer, as appropriate. - b.
 Information on site progress in reducing or eliminating the generation of waste, the release of pollutants to the environment, and the use of Class I ozone-depleting substances (ODS). - c.
 Information on site procurement of recycled-content materials and environmentally preferable products and services.